 All living kidney donor candidates are also required to remain current with normal health maintenance screenings as indicated by the American Cancer Society.

 The living donor nephrectomy (removal of the kidney) is completed using a minimally invasive, laparoscopic surgical technique.
-On average, the surgery lasts two hours, and living donors are monitored in the recovery room for a few hours before being transferred to the transplant unit.
-Living kidney donors can expect to be hospitalized from one to two days after surgery.
-Follow-up visits, occurring approximately two weeks after donation, may be completed at U of L Health Trager Transplant Center or in the donor’s local area.
-Most donors return to work after the initial follow-up visit; however, donors who are required to lift more than ten pounds will need to be off from work for six weeks after donation.
-Living donors are not financially responsible for the cost of the donor's surgery or hospitalization.
+On average, the surgery lasts three hours, and living donors are monitored in the recovery room for a few hours before being transferred to the transplant unit.
+Living kidney donors can expect to be hospitalized for one to two days after surgery.

-Living Donor Resources
+Becoming a Living Kidney Donor

 Calendar icon that indicates scheduling an appointment